miraclx/freyr-js/README.md

 Environment Variables:
-  SHOW_DEBUG_STACK             show extended debug information ATOMIC_PARSLEY_PATH          custom AtomicParsley path, alternatively use `--atomic-parsley`
+  SHOW_DEBUG_STACK             show extended debug information ATOMIC_PARSLEY_PATH          custom AtomicParsley path, alternatively use `--atomic-parsley` CREATE_REPORT_FILES          create a .report.txt file next to each audio for diagnostic purposes

 Info:
   When downloading playlists, the tracks are downloaded individually into